-In addition to any conditions specifically excluded from your cover as a result of your medical or family history, this plan will not pay out if your illness or injury is caused by any of the following:
+We will not pay for any claim affected by any condition which is excluded from your cover.
+In addition, this plan will not pay out if your illness or injury is caused by:

-- participation in a criminal act - deliberate self-harm or alcohol, drugs or substance abuse - failure to keep your recommended immunisations up to date - · procedures and treatments which are not medically necessary, unless they are the result of an illness or accident and your specialist recommends that you have the procedure or treatment.
+- · participation in a criminal act - · deliberate self-harm or alcohol, drugs or substance abuse - · failure to keep your recommended immunisations up to date - · procedures and treatments which are not medically necessary, unless they are the result of an illness or accident and your specialist recommends that you have the procedure or treatment.